levelfourtwenty/musicfetch/README.md

 - [ ] Spotify Support
 - [ ] Include album cover in output
 - [ ] Make code more efficient
+- [ ] Beautify output, possibly use a library for colour in terminal?